icedream/gmod-tauntpack/README.md

 * Imma firin mah lazor!
 * It owns!
 * Jesus, man!
+* Legend Of Zelda - Heart sound
+* Legend Of Zelda - Missed Jump sound
+* Legend Of Zelda - Navi - Hello
+* Legend Of Zelda - Navi - Hey
+* Legend Of Zelda - Opening Treasure Box
+* Legend Of Zelda - Small Item sound
+* Link: The Faces Of Evil - Come back when you're a little, mmm, richer
+* Link: The Faces Of Evil - Gee, it sure is boring around here
+* Link: The Faces Of Evil - Mah boi
+* Link: The Faces Of Evil - Now you see me, now you don't
+* Link: The Faces Of Evil - Squaddala!
 * Macklemore - Gay
 * Madagascar - Circus Afro
 * Me gusta